What are the warning signs and symptoms of eclampsia?

-The hallmark symptom of eclampsia is seizures, or convuslions.
-Similar to preeclampsia, other changes and symptoms may be present and vary according to the organ system or systems that are affected.
-These changes can affect the mother only, baby only, or more commonly affect both mother and baby.
-Some of these symptoms give the woman warning signs, but most do not.
+The most common symptom of eclampsia is seizures, or convulsions.
+Similar to preeclampsia, other changes and symptoms may be present and vary according to the organ system or systems that are involved.
+These changes can affect the mother, the baby, or more commonly both mother and baby together.
+Some of these following symptoms may be perceived by the

-Blood pressure may be only minimally elevated initially or can be dangerously high; symptoms may or may not be present.
-However, the degree of blood pressure elevation varies from woman to woman, and also varies during the development and resolution of the disease process.
-There are also some women who never have significant blood pressure elevation (including approximately 20% of women with eclampsia).
+- Blood pressure may be only minimally elevated, or it can be dangerously high.
+The degree of blood pressure elevation varies from woman to woman, and also varies during the progression and resolution of the disease process.
+Some women never have significant blood pressure elevation (including approximately 20% of women with eclampsia).

-Any of these symptoms require immediate medical attention, preferably at a hospital emergency department that has an associated OB/GYN department because emergent delivery of the baby may be needed.
+- Nervous system changes can include blurred vision, seeing spots, severe headaches, convulsions, and, occasionally, blindness.
+Any of these symptoms require immediate medical attention, preferably at a hospital which provides obstetrical care, as the emergent delivery of the infant may be required.

-Changes that affect the liver can cause pain in the upper part of the abdomen and may be confused with indigestion or gallbladder disease.
-Other more subtle changes that affect the liver can affect the ability of the platelets to cause blood to clot; these changes may be seen as
+- Changes that affect the liver can cause pain in the upper abdomen.
+This pain may be confused with the pain of indigestion or gall bladder disease.
+Other more subtle changes that affect the liver can alter platelet function, thus compromising the ability of the blood to clot.
+Excess bruising may be a sign of impaired platelet activity.

 - The hypertension that is characteristic of preeclampsia can diminish placental blood flow, thus impairing fetal development.
 As a result, the baby may not grow properly and may be smaller than anticipated.
 In severe cases, fetal movements may be lessened as a result of impaired oxygenation of the fetus.
 A patient should call her physician immediately if she notices a marked decrease in fetal movement.

 The eMedicineHealth doctors ask about Eclampsia: